Fill your College Details

 A pointer to pointer is particularly useful when dealing with dynamic memory allocation for multi-dimensional arrays or when you need to modify the address of a pointer within a function.

-In C, dynamic memory allocation is done using functions like malloc(), calloc(), and realloc().
+Functions like malloc(), calloc(), and realloc() are used in C to allocate memory dynamically.
 When using a pointer to pointer, you can allocate memory for a 2D array or manage memory dynamically for complex data structures.

 Example: Dynamic Memory Allocation for a 2D Array Using Pointer to Pointer